J-CF-Leung/Study_Vault/Physics/IB Physics/Optics.md

 	- This is known as the _Sparrow criterion_
 - By writing $\delta$ as a function of $\lambda$ then setting $\Delta\delta=2\delta_{1/2}$:
 $$\frac{\lambda}{\Delta\lambda}=\frac{2\pi d\cos\theta}{\lambda\delta_{1/2}}=\frac{m\pi}{\delta_{1/2}}=m\mathcal{F}$$
+- Hence, the _resolution is proportional to finesse_

 ### The free spectral range
 - In Fabry-Perot spectroscopy, a _single order_ is usually separated out and further analysed for _fine structure_
 	- Example: Emission lines